sonavoice/sona/README.md

 ##Set up

-Make sure you have Node, NPM, and CocoaPods installed globally.
+Make sure you CocoaPods installed globally.
 Install CocoaPods using `$ sudo gem install cocoapods`.
 The docs [CocoaPods setup](http://guides.cocoapods.org/using/getting-started.html)

 After forking and cloning the repo run the following commands:

-- In the ios directory run: `$ pod install`
+- `$ pod install`

-You also need to add the watsonsdk.framework.
-Until it's on CocoaPods you need to manually download the framework.
-Do this be going to the [Watson Speech iOS Repo](https://github.com/watson-developer-cloud/speech-ios-sdk), cloning, and unzipping the framework.
-Add that to your libraries as well.
+- `$ ./setup` : This runs our setup executable which will download SpeechKit and place it as a framework in your Libraries directory.

 Then use viapp.xcworkspace NOT viapp.xcodeproject.